NEU-SNS/revtrvp/README.md

 ## Run the Reverse Traceroute source

-As explained under "Prerequisites" above, a Reverse Traceroute source needs to received responses to spoofed ICMP probes sent by other vantage points in the Reverse Traceroute system.
+As explained under "Prerequisites" above, a Reverse Traceroute source needs to receive responses to spoofed ICMP probes sent by other vantage points in the Reverse Traceroute system.
 However, Docker runs containers behind a NAT by default, which will interfere with receiving the responses to spoofed ICMP probes.
 You can work around this issue in